 • Pre-completion Applications: Can be submitted to International Student Program 90 days before your requested employment starting date.

 • Post-completion Applications: Can be submitted to International Student Program 90 days before your expected date of completion.

 Step 1: Request an OPT recommendation from International Student Program.

-• Photocopy of I-20 page 1 with your signature and page three with OPT recommendation.
+- Photocopy of I-20 page 1 with your signature and page two with the OPT recommendation.